silverstripeltd/silverstripe-forager/docs/en/12_v2_migration.md

 - **Search Admin has been renamed to Search Indexing**
     - this is to avoid confusion with other search modules and focus the scope of this module.
 Permission codes remain the same so users/groups should not need updating

+> [!IMPORTANT]
-If you have custom PHP code that interacts with the search service directly or you have advanced use-cases like subsites, see the API changes below.
+> If you have custom PHP code that interacts with the search service directly or you have advanced use-cases like **subsites**, see the API changes below.
 ---

 ## Major API Changes in Version 2